You enter the room from the south, the place of innocence and birth. You are facing North, the balance between mind and heart, or wisdom.

 As the train passes the second tube a relay turns off the gallery lights.
 The red laser beam intersects small mirrors projecting red light down the tubes, elluminating the aeration bubbles and the live tropical fish.

-Campopiano uses this conceptual format to layout the room.
+Campopiano uses this conceptual structure to shape the layout of the room.

-We begin in the southwest and the instinct to create life.
-Whether you see the blue wires as blood vessels, neurons or lightning, this section refers to the birth of a child and the creation of the cosmos.
-In the west, the bed conjures up images of sex, birth and death.
-Once you get over the mild shock of seeing 52 mice in the bed springs, one can observe the mice actually acting out these matters of the heart.
+We begin in the southwest, with the instinct to create life.
+Blue wires—evocative of blood vessels, neurons, or lightning—represent the birth of a child and the formation of the cosmos.
+In the west, a bed evokes the full cycle of sex, birth, and death.
+Within the springs are 52 live mice, enacting this ongoing drama of the heart.

 Remo Campopiano

-The mice wasted no time in tearing up the photos making nests for the many babies to be born during the exhibition.
+The mice wasted no time tearing the photos into nesting material for the many babies born during the exhibition.
+By the end of the show, only one photograph remained: the one placed in the high chair.

 Remo Campopiano

-In the center of the gallery sets a large dish-like table.
-The table is layered with sand and is inhabited by a colony of 500 red ants.
-The table is really what this show is all about.
-It’s about balance.
-The symbiotic relationship these ants have with their landscape, creates a balance in nature–a lesson to be learned from Native American culture.
+At the center of the gallery sits a large, dish-like table layered with sand and inhabited by a colony of 500 red ants.
+This is the heart of the show—balance.
+The ants, in symbiosis with their environment, model a kind of natural equilibrium—a lesson drawn from Native American philosophy.